Mare Island Naval Shipyard: Appearances in popular culture

+Scenes from the 1997 action comedy film Metro were filmed at Mare Island in the Machine Shop (Bldg.
+680) and in the dry dock area.

 Scenes from the 2018 science fiction film Bumblebee were filmed in the industrial section of Mare Island, most notably the dry dock slipways.

 In 2015 FIAT shot an automobile commercial along the industrial waterside, including a chase scene on the old coal shed loading platform.